 - 4.3.3.1 In addition to DUT Rule G12 (1) students must obtain a sub-minimum of 50% for the practical component in order to qualify for admission to the examination in that module.
 Refer to Table 4.1 Programme Structure. - 4.3.3.2 A student is required to attend scheduled practicals to be granted a course mark.
 Field trips form part of practical assessments.
 Make-up assessments will only be granted to deserving cases in which the student must have had at least 80% attendance.

-4.3.4 Progression Rules
+4.3.4 Promotion to a Higher Level/Progression Rules